 One of the best day trips from Sydney is to take the ferry from Circular Quay to Manly.

 The Ku-ring-Gai Chase National Park is a wilderness area to the north of Sydney.
-Rocky sandstone and native bushland is cut by picturesque rivers and ocean inlets.
+Rocky sandstone and native bushland are cut by picturesque rivers and ocean inlets.
 It’s a great destination for outdoor adventures and an excellent day trip from Sydney.

 The area is split into three distinct sections –

 Bobbin Head is a picturesque location in the southern section of the Ku-Ring-Gai Chase National Park, perfect for family picnics.
-Take a stroll along one of the many well-signed, easy-to-walk tails, have a meal at the waterside bistro, or hire a boat on the serene waters of Cowan Creek.
+Take a stroll along one of the many well-signed, easy-to-walk trails, have a meal at the waterside bistro, or hire a boat on the serene waters of Cowan Creek.

-Robbin Head is a 45-minute drive from Sydney City Centre.
+Bobbin Head is a 45-minute drive from Sydney City Centre.
 There is no convenient public transport.

 West Head is the eastern section of Ku-ring-gai and a more remote and dramatic landscape.

-At its furthest point, West Head Lookout has wonderful views over Broken Bay, Pittwater, and Palm Beach with some excellent hiking trails that wind along the coast and dip down to secret beaches.
+At its furthest point, West Head Lookout has wonderful views over Broken Bay, Pittwater, and Palm Beach, with some excellent hiking trails that wind along the coast and dip down to secret beaches.

 Cottage Point is an idyllic location on the banks of the Hawkesbury River.
 Kayaks and boats can be hired from the kiosk at Cottage Point to explore the area.
-The café on the deck beside the marina is a great place to stop for a more relaxed lunch.

-Cottage Point is a 45-minute drive from Sydney City Centre and West Head Lookout is a further 30 minutes.
+Cottage Point is a 45-minute drive from Sydney City Centre, and West Head Lookout is a further 30 minutes.
 There is no convenient public transport.

-The final section of Ku-ring-gai Chase National Park is Barrenjoey headland.
+The final section of Ku-ring-gai Chase National Park is Barrenjoey Headland.
 A rocky promontory with a dramatically positioned lighthouse and wonderful views over Palm Beach.
-Separated from the rest of the park by Pittwater inlet, it is more easily accessed from the Northern Beaches which we cover below.

 • Grab lunch at either the high-end Cottage Point Inn, the kiosk at Cottage Point or the Shed that sits beside Coal and Candle Creek.

-• In the afternoon drive to West Head Lookout and hike to West Head Beach (30 minutes round trip) and Resolute Beach (75 minutes round trip) for a swim.
+• In the afternoon, drive to West Head Lookout and hike to West Head Beach (30 minutes round trip) and Resolute Beach (75 minutes round trip) for a swim.

-Stretching north along the Pacific Coast, a string of beaches provides one of the most iconic day trips from Sydney.
 The most famous is Palm Beach (Summer Bay for Home and Away fans), a narrow strip of land with a curve of golden sand separating the Pacific Ocean from the sheltered waters of Pittwater.

 • Take the 1-hour drive from Sydney city centre to Palm Beach.